syntax-tree/mdast-util-to-hast/readme.md

 Set to `true` (default: `false`) to prefer the first when duplicate definitions are found.
-The default behaviour is to prefer the last duplicate definition.
+The default behavior is to prefer the last duplicate definition.

 ###### `options.handlers`